Heat wave gripping eastern, central U.S. to intensify over weekend

 Utilities in the eastern half of the United States expect to have enough resources to meet power demand on Friday but asked consumers to turn down air conditioners to avoid putting stress on the system, which could cause outages.

-“I’m very confident,” Consolidated Edison Inc (ED.N) President Tim Cawley said when asked at a press conference if the utility, which serves New York City, could quickly respond to any outages in the country’s largest city.
+“I’m very confident,” Consolidated Edison Inc (ED.N) President Tim Cawley said when asked at a news conference if the utility, which serves New York City, could quickly respond to any outages in the country’s most populous city.
 He said 4,000 employees were poised to work 12-hour shifts over the weekend.

-On Saturday, parts of Manhattan lost power for hours, darkening Broadway theaters, halting subways and closing restaurants and shops in a partial blackout blamed on a faulty piece of equipment.
+On Saturday, parts of Manhattan lost power for hours, darkening Broadway theatres, halting subways and closing restaurants and shops in a partial blackout blamed on a faulty piece of equipment.

 The dangers posed by extreme heat and humidity prompted officials to scrap outdoor competitions, including Saturday’s horse races at Saratoga Race Course in upstate New York and Sunday’s New York City Triathlon.

+“As soon as you get outside, it’s like ‘Boom!’ said Loig Loury, 32, who moved to New York from Paris last year.
+“The heat attacks you.”

-To keep cool during past heat waves, suburban children typically run under lawn sprinklers and city kids frolic in the spray of fire hydrants but the New York City Fire Department warned special spray caps that firehouses hand out should be used to avoid creating a hazard.
+To keep cool during past heat waves, suburban children typically ran under lawn sprinklers and city kids frolicked in the spray of fire hydrants, but the New York City Fire Department warned that special spray caps that firehouses hand out should be used to avoid creating a hazard.

-Additional reporting by Scott DiSavino, Peter Szekely and Henry Nichols in New York; Editing by Bill Trott, Marguerita Choy and Tom Brown
+Additional reporting by Matt Lavietes, Scott DiSavino, Peter Szekely and Henry Nichols in New York; editing by Bill Trott, Marguerita Choy and Tom Brown